daresaydigital/a11ychecklist/docs/images/alt-text-color-images.md

 ### Example

 An SVG image of a chemical compound, where identification of that compound is done based on the colors used in the image.
-The text alternative (alt text, long description, nearby text) need to include the same information so that people who can't percieve color gets the same information.
+The text alternative (alt text, long description, nearby text) need to include the same information so that people who can't perceive color gets the same information.